Larek96/Media-Bias/README.md

 The primary questions I hoped for this to answer:
 A) Is there more of a left or right media bias in general?
-B) Identify left or right
+B) Identify prominent outlets that are left, right, or center.
+C) Are there particular outlets more crediable than others, despite bias?